edenhill/librd/README.markdown

   i.e.: `rd_workers_create(..., rd_conf_getu32("sys.cpu.cores") * 16);`
 - Configuration/.rc file support using the rd_opt_t framework allowing
-   the same configuration token to be specified both as command line argument and configuration file without any extra development effort.
+   the same configuration token to be specified both as command line argument, CLI command and configuration file directive without any extra development effort.
 - rdmkbuildtree.sh - script to generate makefiles at the start of a project, debian directories, etc.
 - Add anything else that may come in handy for more than one program ever.